OPENER-next/tag_condition_map/documentation.md

 ### `CONDITION-dictionary`

 A condition dictionary is a dictionary that can contain a number of keys.
 The value for those keys need ALL evalueate to true for the condition dictionary as a whole to be true.
 The keys are:
 * `osm_tags`: A dictionary of OpenStreetMap-Keys and -values that all must be present for this sub-condition to be true.
 The keys are the OSM-Keys and the values are the OSM-Values.
-The values can be either a string, a list of strings or `true`.
+The values can be either a string, a list of strings, `true` or `false`.
 If the value is a list, the condition is true if any of the values in the list is present.
 If the value is `true`, the mere existence of the key is enough for the condition to be true.
+If the value is `false`, the condition is true if the key is not present.
 * `osm_element`: A string that can be either `Node`, `OpenWay`, `ClosedWay`, `Relation` or a list of those strings.
 The condition is true if the element is of the type specified in the value.
 If the value is a list, the condition is true if the element is of any of the types specified in the list.
 If `osm_element` is not present, the condition is true for all element types.

 ### `TAGS`